 The procedure continues at step 9.

 5. [Conditional] If AMF determines that there are UEs in CM-IDLE state and involved in the multicast MBS Session, the AMF figures out the paging area covering all the registration areas of those UE(s), which need to be paged.
+The AMF may apply paging differentiation as specified in clause 6.xx.
 The AMF sends a paging request message to the NG-RAN node(s) belonging to this Paging Area with the TMGI as the identifier to be paged if the related NG-RAN node(s) support MBS.
-If the NG-RAN node(s) does not support MBS, the AMF sends Paging message to the NG-RAN node(s) per UE without using the MBS Session ID as described in step 4b in clause 4.2.3.3 of TS 23.502 [6].
+If the NG-RAN node(s) do not support MBS, the AMF sends Paging Message(s) to the NG-RAN node(s) per UE without using the MBS Session ID as described in step 4b in clause 4.2.3.3 of TS 23.502 [6].

+NOTE 1: In addition to the paging in clause 6.xx, other paging strategies is up to AMF implementation.

-NOTE 1: The details of the paging are specified by the RAN WGs.
+NOTE 2: The details of the paging are specified by the RAN WGs.

 6. The UE(s) in CM-IDLE state sends Service Request message to the AMF, see clause 4.2.3 of TS 23.502 [6].